 Have you ever wondered how do generators work during a power outage?

-We don’t often think twice about electrical power when we flip a light switch or turn on a television until there’s a power outage.
+We don’t often think twice about electrical power when we flip a light switch or turn on the television until there’s a power outage.
 That’s when generators can play a huge role in our lives.
 Without generators, we would literally be left in the dark.

 To answer the question “How do generators work? it is really quite simple.
 Generators use various means to create and supply electricity to an electrical grid, and eventually, this energy is supplied to our homes and offices.
 Generators create electrical energy in various ways to meet our energy demands.